 Guided reading is a group method of teaching reading skills that can be used in place of, though usually in addition to, occasional 1:1 reading and discrete phonics instruction.

 Generally speaking, guided reading involves teaching groups of children according to their ability levels.
-The exact number in each group will depend on the number of children in the class, as well as how well they do in a baseline reading assessment.
+The exact number in each group will depend on the number of children in the class and how well they do in a baseline reading assessment.

 Usually, there are about five groups in the average class, though these groups may be uneven in size and can be updated at various intervals throughout the year according to individual rates of progress as reflected in reading assessments.

 In essence, guided reading is all about teaching to the various needs of the levelled groups in the classroom.
-It endeavours to instruct the students in a range of reading strategies that can be later applied independently to any new book the student encounters.
+It endeavours to instruct the students in a range of reading strategies that can be applied independently to any new book they encounter.

 Understanding Reading Levels

-This can vary slightly depending on the region in which you teach but the most commonly used method of guided reading assessment used is the alphabetical system developed by Fountas, and Pinnell in the 1990s.
+This can vary slightly depending on the region in which you teach, but the most commonly used method of guided reading assessment is the alphabetical system developed by Fountas and Pinnell in the 1990s.

 The levels range alphabetically from A to Z, with level A representing the lowest level and level Z the highest.
 This allows the teacher to work closely with each student to help them become better readers by introducing increasingly challenging books while meeting the varying instructional needs of each child in the room.

-It would be expected that as a child progresses from kindergarten to the end of year 2 they would progress through all 26 levels.
+As a child progresses from kindergarten to the end of year 2, it would be expected that they would progress through all 26 levels.

 Without an understanding of a students level, guided reading lacks any assessable growth.